sawhney17/logseq-web-parser/README.md

-# logseq-plugin-starter-template
+# Logseq Web Parser
-A quick and easy to use template to get you going from the get go
+A simple plugin to parse the contents of a website and insert it under a link